-I use data from the Survey of Income Programs and Participation (SIPP) to estimate the parameters of the labor earnings process and labor market transition probabilities.
-The data is aggregated at the quarterly level.
-Details on the sample and the treatment of the data are discussed in Appendix D.
+I use data from the Survey of Income Programs and Participation (SIPP) to estimate the parameters of the labor earnings process and labor market transition probabilities at the quarterly level.
+The remaining first-stage parameters (including demographic variables, the parameters of the tax and benefits system, the vesting schedule, and the rate of return on assets) are estimated directly from the data or calibrated with reference to other papers.
+The estimation of the earnings process, treatment of the data, and calibration of other first-stage parameters are discussed in Appendix D.